ChloeBestDev/RobloxOffsets/README.md

 # RobloxOffsets
-Some memory offsets from the latest version of the Roblox Client (Windows, LIVE channel)
+This repository basically holds memory offsets (for stuff like WalkSpeed as an example) for the Windows Roblox Client.
+These are specifically for the LIVE channel of Roblox.

+If you use these in your software, please give credit.